-• Mandatory requirement (non-discardable as part of the 5-of-21 regulation)
+• Mandatory requirement (non-discardable as part of the 5-of-22 regulation)

-After the production is completed, a detailed recording of the data must be carried out with the MFG $CO_2$ calculator.
-Alternatively, the recording can be made via calculation programs, for example, Sesam - in 2022 without conditions, in 2023 on the condition that these are able to produce a verifiably comparable calculation in the result and, for funded film productions, meet the current requirements of the film funding legislation.
+After the production is completed, a detailed recording of the data must be carried out with the MFG CO2 calculator.
+Alternatively, the recording can be made via calculation programs, for example, Sesam - on the condition that these are able to produce a verifiably comparable calculation in the result and, for funded film productions, meet the current requirements of the film funding legislation.